Globski/AirBnB_clone/README.md

 ## Command Interpreter

 The command interpreter is a Python-based CLI that provides a shell for interacting with hbnb objects.
 It allows users to perform various operations on objects, such as creating, retrieving, updating, and deleting them.
+It supports the following functionalities:

+- create: Create a new object (e.g., User, Place)
+- show: Retrieve an object from storage
+- update: Update attributes of an object
+- destroy: Delete an object
+- all: Retrieve all objects of a certain type
+- count: Count the number of objects of a certain type
+- quit: Exit the command interpreter

 ## Getting Started
 To get started with the Airbnb Clone Project, follow these steps: